Last Updated on 03/17/2023 by Lara Carretero

-- Olympus’s menu system continues to give me slight headaches
+- Olympus’s menu system continues to give headaches

-- Some of the parts seem very dated at this point.
+- Some of the parts seem very dated.
 Like the EVF, the sensor, and some of the dials

 - A top screen LCD could have made shooting easier

-- I’m not sure why it couldn’t have Dual UHS-II Card slots
+- Why couldn’t it have Dual UHS-II Card slots

-- Above ISO 1600, you really need the art filters to take the most advantage.
-The sensor is otherwise too grainy
+- Above ISO 1600, you really need the art filters to take the most advantage of the otherwise too grainy sensor

 - Could really use no blackout in the EVF